How Quickly Does Viagra Work, and How Long Does it Last?

 How often should Viagra be taken?

-There is no evidence that taking Viagra long-term causes any lasting health problems or that Viagra stops working as well the longer you take it for.
-So, Viagra can be used as a long-term treatment for erectile dysfunction, but it might be a good idea to think about other treatment options that can you improve your erections in the long-term too.
+There is no evidence that taking Viagra long-term causes any lasting health problems or that Viagra stops working as well the longer you take it.
+So, Viagra can be used as a long-term treatment for erectile dysfunction, but it might be a good idea to think about other treatment options that can improve your erections in the long-term too.
 These can include lifestyle changes, pelvic floor exercises, or counselling.

 What alternatives are there to Viagra?